Sunnyg23/wdi-group-project/README.md

 - We wanted to have more complex user profiles, allowing users to follow each other etc.
 - We also wanted comments and sub-comments, but ran out of time.
 This would require more work on the back end as well as the front.
 Too big a challenge for such a short time.

+***Animations***

+- Didn't have much time for animations or bling or anything, we were working on the account page and styling until fairly late.